lbcclib/linnlibraries.org/README.md

 ## Running automated tests

 Before running, make sure that gecko webdriver is installed and on your path.
-The following will run jekyll, rspec, jasmine, rubocop, and the link checker:
+The following will run jekyll, rspec, jasmine, and rubocop.

     bundle exec rake

 You can list the individual checks with `bundle exec rake -T`.
+The default rake task doesn't yet run the html/link checker, which you can run with `bundle exec rake check_html`.

 ## Updating dependencies